MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-no-boot-dracut.md

 In this scenario, if you've documented the original partition table layout, with the exact start and end sectors for each of the original partitions, and **no further modifications were done on the system**, like new file systems creation, you can try to recreate the partitions using the same original layout with tools like **fdisk** (for MBR partition tables) or **gdisk** (for GPT partition tables) to gain access to the inaccessible file system.

 > [!IMPORTANT]
-> This recovery operation will need to be followed from a repair/rescue VM, for further details, see the [Offline troubleshooting](#offline-troubleshooting) section.
+> This recovery operation will need to be followed from a repair/rescue VM, for more information, see the [Offline troubleshooting](#offline-troubleshooting) section.

 If that approach doesn't work, the recommended option left, is to perform a [restore from backup](/azure/backup/backup-azure-arm-restore-vms).

 ## <a id="dracut-initramfs-corruption"></a>Initrd or initramfs corruption

-It's possible the initrd/initramfs image has some level of corruption causing issues to mount the root volume and start the OS start up process.
+It's possible the initrd/initramfs image has some level of corruption causing issues to mount the root volume and start the OS startup process.

 * From inside chroot in a repair/rescue VM:
     1. Follow step 1 in [Offline troubleshooting](#offline-troubleshooting).